 3. Do I have to sign into the license every time I launch the application?

-Answer - No, the login is remembered when you first sign in unless you sign out.
+Answer - No, the login is remembered when you first sign in unless you sign out, this token that we can control will last for 14 days before it asks to reauthenticate.

 4. If I open another session Estimator, am I using another license?